On the $p$-essential normality of principal submodules of the Bergman module on strongly pseudoconvex domains: Abstract

 \section{Abstract}

 In this paper, we show that under a mild condition, a principal submodule of the Bergman module on a bounded strongly pseudoconvex domain with smooth boundary in $\cn$ is $p$-essentially normal for all $p>n$.
-This is a significant improvement of the results of the first author and K. Wang in \cite{douglaswang}, where the same result is shown to hold for polynomial-generated principal submodules of the Bergman module on the unit ball $\bn$ of $\cn$.
-As a consequence of our main result, we prove the submodule of $L_a^2(\bn)$ consisting of functions vanishing on a pure analytic subsets of codimension $1$ is $p$-essentially normal for all $p>n$.
+This improves a previous result by the first author and K. Wang, in which it was shown that any polynomial-generated principal submodule of the Bergman module on the unit ball $\bn$ is $p$-essentially normal for all $p>n$.
+As a consequence, we show that the submodule of $L_a^2(\bn)$ consisting of functions vanishing on an analytic subset of pure codimension $1$ is $p$-essentially normal for all $p>n$.